carlosrabelo/mojave/README.md

 - Physical memory with read-only ROM regions and out-of-bounds safety
 - Device tick system for cycle-accurate timing of peripherals
 - Virtual TTY for guest-host I/O via port or memory mapping
+- Plug-in virtual screens: any display-capable machine writes to a shared framebuffer

 ## Prerequisites